sofiavistas/womenwhocode/README.md

 # womenwhocode

 My learning resources used on the process of setting up a mobile automation framework for our Android app.
-My starting point: few Java, no Espresso, vague Jenkins.
+My starting point: few Java, no Espresso and vague Jenkins knowledge

 ## Java